mikependon/RepoDB/RepoDb.Docs/limitations.md

 }
 ```

-**Note**: There may be plenty of undiscovered scenarios that makes RepoDb unusable for the use-cases of having a table with Composite Keys.
+**Note**: There may be plenty of undiscovered scenarios that makes RepoDB unusable for the use-cases of having a table with Composite Keys.

 ## Computed Columns